 If you notice a decline in their personal hygiene, it could be another indicator.

-Why assisted living?
+How can assisted living help?
 If they need it, residents can receive assistance with daily activities like dressing, cooking, transportation or bathing.

 4. Withdrawing from favorite social organizations, church groups and hobbies